Glitter (soundtrack): "Loverboy" sample

 Jennifer Lopez was accused of copying the sample used in "Loverboy" in her number one hit "I'm Real".

-Throughout 2000, Carey had already been writing and recording material for Glitter and during this period, she developed the concept for "Loverboy".
-Originally, Carey had sampled the melody and hook from the 1978 Yellow Magic Orchestra song "Firecracker", using an interpolation of it throughout the chorus and introduction.
-In early theatrical trailers for Glitter, the original version of "Loverboy" was still featured.
-As Carey had ended her contract with Columbia Records, Jennifer Lopez was signed by Tommy Mottola, and had begun recording material for her album J.Lo (2001).
-According to record producer Irv Gotti, Mottola knew of Carey's usage of the "Firecracker" sample, and attempted to have Lopez use the same sample before her.
-At the time, Carey had become increasingly paranoid over outside executives being informed about Glitter, especially following news of Lopez's "theft" of the song.
-When the music publishers for "Firecracker" were questioned, they admitted Carey had licensed usage of the sample first (and was in fact the first artist to ever request a license for a sample of that song), and Lopez had signed for it over one month later, under Mottola's arrangement.
+Throughout 2000, Carey wrote and recorded material for Glitter, during which she developed the concept for "Loverboy".
+Originally, Carey sampled the melody and hook from the 1978 Yellow Magic Orchestra song "Firecracker", using an interpolation of it throughout the chorus and introduction.
+In early theatrical trailers for Glitter, the original version of "Loverboy" was featured.
+After Carey ended her contract with Columbia Records, Jennifer Lopez was signed by Tommy Mottola and began recording material for her album J.Lo (2001).
+According to record producer Irv Gotti, Mottola knew of Carey's use of the "Firecracker" sample and attempted to have Lopez use the same sample before Carey could release her track.
+At the time, Carey grew increasingly suspicious about outside executives learning details of Glitter, especially following news of Lopez's "theft" of the sample.
+When the music publishers for "Firecracker" were contacted, they confirmed that Carey had licensed the sample first (and was the first artist ever to request a license for it), while Lopez had licensed it more than a month later under Mottola's direction.

-Ultimately, Carey was unable to use the original sample, as Lopez's album was to be released far earlier than Glitter.
-She subsequently changed the composition of "Loverboy" and incorporated a new sample, "Candy" by Cameo.
-The "Firecracker" sample was eventually used by Lopez on her song "I'm Real" and according to Gotti, Mottola contacted him with instructions to create the Murder Remix of "I'm Real" to sound exactly like another Glitter track he produced, titled "If We" featuring rappers Ja Rule and Nate Dogg.
-The original version of "Loverboy" with the "Firecracker" sample was later included on Carey's 2020 compilation album The Rarities.
+Ultimately, Carey was unable to use the original sample because Lopez's album was scheduled for release well before Glitter.
+She subsequently reworked "Loverboy" around a new sample: "Candy" by Cameo.
+The "Firecracker" sample was eventually used on Lopez's song "I'm Real".
+According to Gotti, Mottola instructed him to produce the "Murder Remix" of "I'm Real" to closely emulate another Glitter track he had produced, "If We", featuring rappers Ja Rule and Nate Dogg.
+The original version of "Loverboy" with the "Firecracker" sample was eventually released on Carey's 2020 compilation album The Rarities.